Frequently Asked Questions

 You should visit www.mba.com.

-What is Hofstra’s school code for the standardized tests?
+- What is Hofstra’s school code for standardized tests?

-Is the Test of English as a Foreign Language (TOEFL) required?
+- Is the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) required?

-The TOEFL is required if your native language is not English.
-However, the TOEFL requirements will be waived if you can prove that you earned your bachelor's degree in a university/college in the United States or one of the following countries: Anguilla, Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Canada (except Quebec/Montreal), Cayman Islands, Dominica, Grenada, Greenland, Guyana, Jamaica, Liberia, New Zealand, St. Kitts and Nevis, St. Lucia, South Africa, Tobago, Trinidad, Turks and Caicos Islands, United Kingdom, and US Virgin Islands.
+The TOEFL or IELTS are required if your native language is not English.
+However, this requirement will be waived if you can prove that you have earned your bachelor's degree from a university/college in the United States or one of the following countries: Anguilla, Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Canada (except Quebec/Montreal), Cayman Islands, Dominica, Grenada, Greenland, Guyana, Jamaica, Liberia, New Zealand, St. Kitts and Nevis, St. Lucia, South Africa, Tobago, Trinidad, Turks and Caicos Islands, United Kingdom, and US Virgin Islands.

-The minimum TOEFL score for the university is 80, but some programs may have higher requirements.
+The minimum TOEFL score for Hofstra University is 80 and the minimum IELTS score is 6.5, however some programs may have higher requirements.

 Full-time students must take a minimum of 9 credits per semester.

-You can contact the Office of Graduate Admissions at 516-463-4723.
-In addition, our office frequently holds Graduate Open Houses where prospective students are given the opportunity to meet with representatives from the departments they are interested in, as well as representatives from Graduate Admissions.
+Contact the Office of Graduate Admission at graduateadmission[at]hofstra.edu or 516-463-4723.
+In addition, our office frequently holds Graduate Open Houses where prospective students are given the opportunity to meet with representatives from the departments they are interested in, as well as representatives from Graduate Admission.

 You can also find out when graduate representatives will be in your area by visiting our Hofstra Near You page.